Why we all need to stop worrying about climate change (and what to do instead)

 Recognise that if you would love other people to live in a certain way or see the world from a different perspective, this is only going to happen if they sense you’re not judging them to be wrong.

 Know that the thing that’s most firmly under your control is how you show up for your children, your neighbours and your wider community.

 This rules nothing out — from this place we can still protest, dismantle, subvert.

 You might still feel this is far too measured: “There’s a fight on our hands — a fight for our children’s future!
 How can you be so irresponsible?”

 As a martial artist, ex-doorman and someone who’s been in a few violent confrontations I can tell you with certainty that if there is a fight, it’s not the angry, anxious person who wins.

-It’s the person who is very, very calm.
+It’s the person who is calm as fuck.
 Who is totally present and has no sense of wanting to hurt you.
 They are very comfortable using whatever means necessary but without malice or pleasure, simply because it gets everyone to a better place.